• Skip to primary navigation

 • 4 cups low sodium vegetable broth

-• 2 tablespoons PB2 or peanut butter
+• 2-6 tablespoons peanut butter or PB2

-• cilantro and chopped peanuts for garnish
+• Cilantro and chopped peanuts for garnish (optional)

 • Salt and pepper